-- 4.1 The audits will be completed at specified times of the year through consultation and prior agreement with senior management.
-This will also take into account the timetable of external audit where applicable. - 4.2 All findings will be reviewed with senior management at the end of each audit programme and prior to the issue of any draft reports. - 4.3 A copy of all final reports will be forwarded to your External Auditors for their information.
+- 4.1 The audits will be completed at specified times of the year through consultation and prior agreement with senior management. - 4.2 All findings will be reviewed with senior management at the end of each audit programme and prior to the issue of any draft reports. - 4.3 A copy of all final reports will be made available to the External Auditor for their information.